 #include <Servo.h>

-From here, the usage of the servo should be the same as what we are used to.
-When in doubt, consult the documentation and examples of the library you are using.
+From here, the use of the servo should be the same as what we are used to.
+If in doubt, consult the documentation and examples of the library you are using.

-After including the library you have chosen, create a Servo object to interact with the servo.
+After including the library you have decided on, create a Servo object to interact with the servo.
 This is done with the following line of code:

 Servo miServo;